OStstc/OSTstc/README.md

 - 🌱 I’ve been recently using Asesprite to gain more experience with sprite art.
 - 📫 How to reach me: odsnider@mymail.tstc.edu

+I have a Github hosted site for more information! https://oststc.github.io/

 #### The Construct program's Manager-View